-Thankfully, there are a couple of simple steps you can take to help yourself appear attractive to a potential lender, including:
+Thankfully, there are a couple of simple steps you can take to help yourself appear attractive to a potential lender and increase your mortgage borrowing power, including:

 Step 1: Make sure you have a clean credit history